Journalism and Media Studies (JAMS)

 JAMS 487 INTERNSHIP (1-4 credits)

-Supervised work at a newspaper, magazine, broadcast station, or public relations, marketing or advertising agency or department, or other approved media outlet.
-Arranged through the department by individual students.
-Letter grades.
-May be taken multiple times up to a cumulative 4 credits.
+Provides academic credit for supervised work at a publication, broadcast station, PR or advertising agency, marketing department, or other approved media outlet.
+Individual students arrange internships in consultation with department faculty.
+Letter grades given.
+May be repeated up to a cumulative total of 4 credits.

 (EXPERIENTIAL LEARNING)